 ICVP (International Certificate of Vaccination or Prophylaxis) £25.00

 Yellow Fever (Speedwell Surgery tel: 01484 531786 contact for costs)

-Our Doctors perform minor surgery under local anaesthetic including removal of lumps and bumps and joint injections.
+Our Doctors perform minor surgery under local anaesthetic including removal of lumps and bumps and joint injections for pain relief.
 Please book initially with the Doctor for review.

 Our Local Community Midwife, Linzi, holds a clinic here on a Wednesday.
 Please call us to book an appointment.
 To contact the midwife at other times please call 01484 355743.

 We have an NHS-funded ultrasound service here on a Monday morning provided by Direct Medicare.
 The Doctor will need to see you to refer you for this service.
 The results are normally back within 5 working days when you have the test done here.

 We provide a whole variety of tests at the surgery upon request (urine, blood, faeces, sputum, nail cuttings, skin scrapings, swabs etc)

 We provide a phlebotomy (blood sample) service via the Healthcare Assitant and Practice Nurse at the surgery every morning.
 They are also able to perform blood or urine pregnancy tests at the surgery or can provide you with a kit to perform in your own home if you prefer.

 We have a daily collection for samples at lunchtime so the majority of samples need to be returned to the surgery or taken at the surgery before 1pm as they will not keep until the following day.
 We provide a cage on both letterboxes so that samples can be posted in the appropriate tightly closed containers even when we are closed.
 Please ensure the specimen labels are completed with your name, date of birth and NHS number or they may be rejected by the laboratory.